simon-brooke/mw-parser/README.md

 #### About neighbours

-Note that everywhere above I've used 'neighbours', you can use
+Note that everywhere above I've used 'neighbours', you can use 'neighbours within _distance_'.

-    neighbours within _distance_

 A cell has eight immediate neighbours - cells which actually touch it (except for cells on the edge of the map, which have fewer).
 If the cell we're